girlscript/winter-of-contributing/Java/Varargs/Varargs_And_Ambiguity/Varargs_And_Ambiguity.md

 Now, the code is confused which “carModelName” variable to use from which interface and to it is now in a ambiguous situation.
 And hence if this code runs it will give error like:
 **“The field name is ambiguous”**

-Refrence :Youtube Channels,JavaPoints and Quora
+Reference :Youtube Channels,JavaPoints and Quora